katarinalabancova/katarinalabancova.github.io/_pages/about.md

 #   limit: 3 # leave blank to include all the blog posts
 ---

 PhD candidate in Neuroscience at University of Geneva studying neural mechanisms of integration, compression, and compositionality in language.

 Currently researching neural mechanisms of binding: How are two representations integrated into one?
 Can the same process be applied accross multiple levels of hierarchy to form increasingly complex representations?
 Is the contained information represented in a compressed format?
-Using MEG and a combination of anadecoding and oscillation analyses, I aim to discover what neural activity supports this process during langauge comprehension.
+Using MEG and a combination of decoding and oscillation analyses, I aim to discover what neural activity supports binding during langauge comprehension.

-I work with [Prof. Nina Kazanina](https://www.ninakazanina.com/) at University of Geneva and I am a pard of the [Lemanic Neuroscience Doctoral School](https://wp.unil.ch/lemanicneuroscience/).
+I am supervised by [Prof. Nina Kazanina](https://www.ninakazanina.com/) at University of Geneva and I am a part of the [Lemanic Neuroscience Doctoral School](https://wp.unil.ch/lemanicneuroscience/).